Skyscraper (2018 film): Plot

 Will Sawyer, a Marine veteran turned Federal Bureau of Investigation's Hostage Rescue Team (HRT) leader, loses his left leg below the knee when he and HRT colleague Ben Gillespie encounter a hostage taker with a suicide bomb.
 Ten years later, Will, now a private security consultant, is recommended by Ben to review security for "The Pearl", a 3500 ft skyscraper located in Hong Kong that comprises 225 floors and is the tallest in the world.
-His wife Sarah and twin children Henry and Georgia stay with him on the not-yet-opened residential floors.
+His wife Sarah (the naval doctor who treated him 10 years prior) and twin children Henry and Georgia stay with him on the not-yet-opened residential floors.
 Meeting with Ben, the Pearl's owner Zhao Long Ji, security director Okeke, and head insurance underwriter Pierce, Will reported that the computerized fire and security systems have passed his tests, though he needs to inspect the offsite security center.

-Zhao provides Will with a tablet that gives him complete control over the Pearl's systems.
-Will and Ben head to the offsite facility, but a thief hired by international terrorist Kores Botha attempts to steal the tablet.
+Zhao provides Will with a tablet that gives him complete control over the Pearl's systems, accessible only to his biometric credentials.
+Will and Ben head to the offsite facility, but a mugger hired by international terrorist Kores Botha attempts to steal the tablet.
 Ben betrays and attacks Will for the tablet, resulting in Will killing Ben.
 Botha and a group of his men break into the Pearl and undermine the safety systems by using a water-reactive chemical to start a fire on the 96th floor, creating a barrier that renders it impossible to enter or exit from the upper 130 floors.

 Will tries to return to the Pearl, but is attacked by Xia, one of Botha's associates.
 Xia and her agents take the tablet, kill everyone at the offsite facility, and use the tablet to disable the fire-extinguishing systems in the Pearl and activate the air vents, spreading the fire to the upper floors.
 Zhao and Okeke send security guards to rescue Will's family, but the guards are killed in an explosion and the family is believed dead.
 Urged on by Pierce, Zhao orders the remaining personnel to evacuate by helicopter.
 Pierce, another of Botha's accomplices, kills all of them as Zhao escapes into his penthouse apartment and locks it down from any intrusion.
-Hong Kong Police Force Inspector Wu and his team attempt to secure the Pearl and capture Will, who is believed to be behind the incidents.
+Hong Kong Police Force Inspector Wu and his team attempt to secure the Pearl and capture Will, who is framed for the incidents.
 Will evades them and makes his way into the Pearl above the fire barrier using a crane from an adjacent building.
 He kills Pierce before Pierce can kill his family, though Georgia is separated from the others.